St. James, New York: Geography

 St. James is located at (40.877202, -73.155260).

 According to the United States Census Bureau, the CDP has a total area of 4.5 sqmi, all land.
 To the north of the hamlet lies the Village of Head of the Harbor and Stony Brook Harbor.

 St. James is situated in the eastern part of the town of Smithtown, east of the hamlet of Smithtown.
 Immediately due east of St. James sits the main campus of Stony Brook University, a major public research university.

 It is approximately 15 minutes from Port Jefferson.
 This allows for quick access to the Bridgeport & Port Jefferson Ferry, which offers transportation across the Long Island Sound to New England while avoiding New York City traffic.

+Education

+St. James is entirely within the boundaries of the Smithtown Central School District.

+Smithtown High School East is located within St. James.